List of Spider-Man: The Animated Series characters: Dormammu

 Dormammu (voiced by Ed Gilbert) first appears in the episode "Sins of the Fathers Chapter I: Doctor Strange".
 In the show, Dormammu is a demon from another dimension who must consume souls to sustain himself.
 In this episode, he orders Baron Mordo to steal the Wand of Watoomb to free him so he can enter this dimension and feed on the souls of New Yorkers.
 Dormammu is stopped by the combined efforts of Spider-Man and Dr. Strange.

 Dormammu and Mordo appear again in the episodes "Venom Returns" and "Carnage".
 In these episodes, Dormammu orders Mordo to reunite Eddie Brock with his symbiote, releasing the threat of Venom once more.
 Mordo then orders Venom to retrieve a device from Stark Enterprises that can open portals from other dimensions, so that Mordo can bring Dormammu to this dimension.
 After seeing that Venom's hatred of Spider-Man is preventing him from retrieving the device, he orders Mordo to give the symbiote's recently born offspring to madman Cletus Kasady, which creates the composite villain Carnage.
 After retrieving the device, Carnage is tasked with collecting life energy for Dormammu in order for him to get enough strength to enter our world, which he does.
 However, in the end, Dormammu, Mordo, and Carnage are defeated by Spider-Man, Iron Man and Venom, and Spider-Man expels Dormammu back to his dimension.
-Carnage is pulled into Dormammu's dimension along with Venom, and with the device destroyed (thanks to Iron Man, who makes a guest appearance in this episode), Dormammu is stopped from entering our world again.
+Carnage is pulled into Dormammu's dimension along with Venom, and with the device destroyed from Iron Man, Dormammu is stopped from entering our world again.